 Are you experience lingering anxiety, fear, and depression from a traumatic event?
 Do you feel powerless to manage the thoughts and emotions surrounding what happened to you?
 If you have been experiencing these feelings for more than a month after the event, you might be experiencing post-traumatic stress disorder or PTSD.

 PTSD is a mental health issue that can develop after experiencing or witnessing a traumatic event such as physical or sexual violence, childhood abuse, a natural disaster, terrorism or war/combat, a serious accident, or any other life-threatening event.

 PTSD is experienced by nearly four percent of adults in the U.S. Women experience PTSD at twice the rate as men, but anyone can experience PTSD at any age.

 What are the Signs of PTSD?

-A diagnosis of PTSD must include symptoms in the following categories.
+A person with PTSD must experience symptoms in the following categories:

 - Intrusive thoughts–repeated memories, distressing dreams, or flashbacks of the traumatic event.
 It may feel like you are reliving the event.

 - Avoiding reminders—avoiding people, places, activities, objects, or situations that remind you of the trauma.
 You may try to avoid thinking or talking about the event.

 - Negative thoughts and feelings—negative thoughts like “I am bad,” “I can’t trust people,” “I’m not safe.”
 Persistent feelings of fear, anger, guilt, shame, being detached, or alone.
 Loss of interest in activities you used to enjoy.